 Bitcoin Cash is trying to do things differently than Bitcoin.
 But how?
 Let’s dive into BCH and its features.

 The Bitcoin community had a big discussion that was related to the scalability problem.
-In fact, the fundamentals of this discussion dates back to the year 2015, when it became clear that the block size might need an increase.
+In fact, the fundamentals of this discussion date back to the year 2015, when it became clear that the block size might need an increase.
 But it was in the year 2017 when a part of the Bitcoin community felt that it was time to go separate ways.

 What happened was a so-called hard fork.
 Meaning that Bitcoin Cash was built on the exact same protocol as Bitcoin, but with all those changes in mind that this part of the Bitcoin community wanted to see implemented.